6 Guaranteed Dance Floor Fillers for Millennial and Gen Z Weddings

 I’ve been to more parties than I can count.
 I’ve organized warehouse raves, bush parties, and festivals.
 And most importantly, I’ve DJ’d hundreds of weddings across Calgary, Alberta, BC, and even Melbourne, Australia.

-I like to think I’ve got a pretty good idea of the music people want to hear — people from all eras, but especially my own.
+I like to think I’ve got a pretty good idea of the music people want to hear — people from all eras, and especially my own.

 Millennial and Gen Z anthems are huge right now, and some of them are destined to stay classics forever — just like ABBA, September, and Rasputin.
 So here are six guaranteed dance floor fillers for my fellow children of the late 80s, 90s and 2000s — songs that other